Foundations of Probability Theory

 On successful completion of the course students will be able to:

-1. Demonstrate an understanding of the meaning and laws of probability
+1. Understand of the principles of probability theory;

 Must be enrolled in Graduate Diploma of Medical Biostatistics or Master of Medical Statistics to enrol in this course.
 Pre-requisites: must have successfully completed BIOS6040.